Wood stain: Description

-Wood stain is a type of paint used to colour wood.
-It consists of colourants dissolved and/or suspended in a vehicle or solvent.
+Wood stain is a type of wood finishing product used to color wood.
+It consists of colorants dissolved and/or suspended in a vehicle or solvent.
 Vehicle is the preferred term, as the contents of a stain may not be truly dissolved in the vehicle, but rather suspended, and thus the vehicle may not be a true solvent.
 The vehicle often may be water, alcohol, a petroleum distillate, or a finishing agent such as shellac, lacquer, varnish and polyurethane.
-Coloured or stained finishes do not typically deeply penetrate the pores of the wood and may largely disappear when the finish deteriorates or is removed.
+Depending on the formulation, wood stains may either penetrate the wood fibers or remain near the surface.
+Penetrating stains are commonly used for exterior applications because they allow moisture vapor transmission while reducing surface film failure.